flukadocker/F4D/README.md

 * On windows 10 Professional, sometimes a temporary file (tmp_XXXXXX) is left after the FLUKA run, which cannot be removed either from the container or from Windows.
 This is a known issue, related to how symbolic links used in shared folders.
 These files automatically disappear when Docker CE stopped, or restarted.

-* Opening external files (e.g. spectrum data read by a source routine) with relative path doesn't work.
+* On windows 10 Professional, opening external files (e.g. spectrum data read by a source routine) with relative path doesn't work.
 Using absolute path (i.e. /docker_work/folders/filename) for opening the file works.

 * The `Editor` function of flair is not working.
 Any text editor on the native OS can be used to modify the input files, or the `emacs` custom package can be installed to make the `Editor` function work again.